CharlesB91/visit-glasgow/README.md

 **Newsletter Background**

-- This includes a photo of the famous Buchanan Street which full of high-end designer stores which can be seen packed with shoppers
+- This includes a photo of the famous Buchanan Street which full of high-end designer stores which can be seen packed with shoppers.

 ![Buchanan-Street](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/Buchanan-street.PNG)